 Do frigid temps have your joints in pain?
 It's a common concern and you're not alone.
-Doctors aren’t sure exactly why, but cold weather really does make joint pain worse.
-Some theories think the air pressure change causes swelling and pain but whatever the cause, the fact remains.
+Even research can’t confirm exactly why this happens, but cold weather really does make joint pain worse.
+Some theories think the air pressure change causes swelling and pain, but whatever the cause, the fact remains.

 Although it hasn’t been scientifically verified, many physicians believe this effect is real.
 Here are some techniques for relief from your joint pain this winter: